 It may not mean anything to you, but I still get a surge of emotion each time I read it.
 I think it does a job of succinctly summing up how I wish to live and what inspires me most.

-This purpose statement has worked well for me over the years, but Brad’s course gave me another way of thinking about purpose.
-It didn’t replace my current purpose statement, which I still love, but it gave me another perspective I hadn’t considered.
+One of my favorite books on the subject of life purpose is Life on Purpose: Six Passages to an Inspired Life by Dr. Brad Swift.
+My purpose statement has worked well for me over the years, but Brad gave me another way of thinking about purpose.
+His approach didn’t replace my current purpose statement, which I still love, but he gave me another perspective I hadn’t considered.

 Instead of thinking about purpose in terms of doing, Brad encourages you to think about it in terms of being.